Battle royal (professional wrestling): Dynamite Dozen Battle Royale

-The Dynamite Dozen Battle Royale is utilized by All Elite Wrestling (AEW) and is held once a year as part of their weekly television program, Dynamite—the inaugural match took place in late November 2019, but since 2020, it has been held in December to coincide with the annual Winter Is Coming television special.
-It features 12 wrestlers competing in a standard battle royal, but ends when there are two wrestlers remaining.
-The co-winners then face each other in a singles match on the following week's episode for the AEW Dynamite Diamond Ring.
+The Dynamite Dozen Battle Royale is utilized by All Elite Wrestling (AEW) and is held once a year as part of their weekly television program, Dynamite, with the ultimate prize being the AEW Dynamite Diamond Ring.
+The inaugural match took place in November 2019, and then from 2020 to 2022, it was held in December to coincide with the annual Winter Is Coming television special of Dynamite, but moved up to October in 2023, then returned to coincide with Winter Is Coming in 2024.
+The original rules featured 12 wrestlers competing in a standard battle royal, but ended when there were two wrestlers remaining, with the co-winners then facing each other in a singles match on the following week's episode for the AEW Dynamite Diamond Ring.
 The winner of the championship ring holds it until the following year's battle royal.
+In 2022 and 2023, there was only one winner of the 12-man battle royal, who then went on to face the reigning ring holder from the prior year.
+In 2024, it returned to having two winners with the co-winners then facing each other for the right to challenge the reigning ring holder from the prior year.
+MJF is the only wrestler to have won the ring, winning it every year since its inception—since 2022, he has received a bye in the battle royal.